Mental Health Services

 Think Hopeful Wellness Program- Free and Confidential

-Cuesta College Health Center is partnering with Think Hopeful, Inc. to provide a one of a kind wellness and mental health program.
 Here is your chance in getting access to personalized wellness.
-The Program offers students with science backed mental wellness material, anonymous connection with college students to interact, 1:1 dedicated coaching, Wellness Groups - and services are available during after-hours and weekends too!
+The Program offers students with science backed mental wellness material, anonymous connection with college students to interact, 1:1 dedicated coaching, Wellness Groups - and services are available 24/7.

 Topics: stress, anxiety, relationships, nutrition, finances, general wellness.